MarcBurt/Exercism-Exercises/README.md

 Exercism-Exercises
 ==================

-A repository for my exercism challenges.
+A repository for my exercism.io challenges.

 Don't look if you intend to attempt them yourself!
 All feedback welcome.